RileyJoseph/baby_book/README.md

 ##Technologies
 Woolli was developed in a Ruby on Rails framework.
 It utilizes a variety of JavaScript libraries, including Timeline.js, Chart.js, and Moment.js, as well the Facebook and Cloudinary APIs.
-To view the site, visit, http://baby-book.herokuapp.com
+To view the site, visit: http://baby-book.herokuapp.com